lilab-bcb/pegasus/docs/usage.rst

 	-\\-gene-percent-cells <ratio>
 		Only use genes that are expressed in at <ratio> * 100 percent of cells to select variable genes. [default: 0.0005]

-	-\\-min-genes-on-raw <number>
-		If input are raw 10x matrix, which include all barcodes, perform a pre-filtration step to keep the data size small.
-In the pre-filtration step, only keep cells with at least <number> of genes. [default: 100]

 	-\\-counts-per-cell-after <number>
 		Total counts per cell after normalization. [default: 1e5]

+	-\\-select-hvf-flavor <flavor>
+		Highly variable feature selection method. <flavor> can be 'scCloud' or 'Seurat'. [default: scCloud]

+	-\\-select-hvf-ngenes <nfeatures>
+		Select top <nfeatures> highly variable features.
+If <flavor> is 'Seurat' and <ngenes> is 'None', select HVGs with z-score cutoff at 0.5. [default: 2000]

+	-\\-no-select-hvf
+		Do not select highly variable features.

+	-\\-plot-hvf
+		Plot highly variable feature selection.

+	-\\-correct-batch-effect
+		Correct for batch effects.

+	-\\-batch-group-by <expression>
+		Batch correction assumes the differences in gene expression between channels are due to batch effects.
+However, in many cases, we know that channels can be partitioned into several groups and each group is biologically different from others.
+In this case, we will only perform batch correction for channels within each group.
+This option defines the groups.
+If <expression> is None, we assume all channels are from one group.
+Otherwise, groups are defined according to <expression>. <expression> takes the form of either 'attr', or 'attr1+attr2+...+attrn', or 'attr=value11,...,value1n_1;value21,...,value2n_2;...;valuem1,...,valuemn_m'.
+In the first form, 'attr' should be an existing sample attribute, and groups are defined by 'attr'.
+In the second form, 'attr1',...,'attrn' are n existing sample attributes and groups are defined by the Cartesian product of these n attributes.
+In the last form, there will be m + 1 groups.
+A cell belongs to group i (i > 0) if and only if its sample attribute 'attr' has a value among valuei1,...,valuein_i.
+A cell belongs to group 0 if it does not belong to any other groups.

 	-\\-random-state <seed>
 		Random number generator seed. [default: 0]

 	-\\-temp-folder <temp_folder>
-		joblib temporary folder for memmapping numpy arrays.
+		Joblib temporary folder for memmapping numpy arrays.

-	-\\-run-uncentered-pca
-		Run uncentered PCA.

-	-\\-no-variable-gene-selection
-		Do not select variable genes.

-	-\\-no-submat-to-dense
-		Do not convert variable-gene-selected submatrix to a dense matrix.

 	-\\-nPC <number>
-		Number of PCs. [default: 50]
+		Number of principal components. [default: 50]

+	-\\-knn-K <number>
+		Number of nearest neighbors for building kNN graph. [default: 100]

+	-\\-knn-full-speed
+		For the sake of reproducibility, we only run one thread for building kNN indices.
+Turn on this option will allow multiple threads to be used for index building.
+However, it will also reduce reproducibility due to the racing between multiple threads.

+	-\\-kBET
+		Calculate kBET.

+	-\\-kBET-batch <batch>
+		kBET batch keyword.

+	-\\-kBET-alpha <alpha>
+		kBET rejection alpha. [default: 0.05]

+	-\\-kBET-K <K>
+		kBET K. [default: 25]

+	-\\-diffmap
+		Calculate diffusion maps.

-	-\\-nDC <number>
+	-\\-diffmap-ndc <number>
 		Number of diffusion components. [default: 50]

 	-\\-diffmap-alpha <alpha>
 		Power parameter for diffusion-based pseudotime. [default: 0.5]

-	-\\-diffmap-K <K>
-		Number of neighbors used for constructing affinity matrix. [default: 100]

-	-\\-diffmap-full-speed
-		For the sake of reproducibility, we only run one thread for building kNN indices.
-Turn on this option will allow multiple threads to be used for index building.
-However, it will also reduce reproducibility due to the racing between multiple threads.
+	-\\-diffmap-solver <solver>
+		Solver for eigen decomposition, either 'randomized' or 'eigsh'. [default: randomized]

+	-\\-diffmap-to-3d
+		If map diffusion map into 3D space using PCA.

 	-\\-calculate-pseudotime <roots>
 		Calculate diffusion-based pseudotimes based on <roots>. <roots> should be a comma-separated list of cell barcodes.

-  	-\\-run-louvain
+  	-\\-louvain
   		Run louvain clustering algorithm.

 	-\\-louvain-resolution <resolution>
 		Resolution parameter for the louvain clustering algorithm. [default: 1.3]

-	-\\-louvain-affinity <affinity>
-		Affinity matrix to be used.
-Could be 'W_norm', 'W_diffmap', or 'W_diffmap_norm'. [default: W_norm]

 	-\\-louvain-class-label <label>
 		Louvain cluster label name in AnnData. [default: louvain_labels]

-	-\\-run-approximated-louvain
+	-\\-leiden
+		Run leiden clustering algorithm.

+	-\\-leiden-resolution <resolution>
+		Resolution parameter for the leiden clustering algorithm. [default: 1.3]

+	-\\-leiden-niter <niter>
+		Number of iterations of running the Leiden algorithm.
+If <niter> is negative, run Leiden iteratively until no improvement. [default: -1]

+	-\\-leiden-class-label <label>
+		Leiden cluster label name in AnnData. [default: leiden_labels]

+	-\\-spectral-louvain
-		Run approximated louvain clustering algorithm.
+		Run spectral-louvain clustering algorithm.

-	-\\-approx-louvain-basis <basis>
+	-\\-spectral-louvain-basis <basis>
 		Basis used for KMeans clustering.
-Can be 'pca', 'rpca', or 'diffmap'. [default: diffmap]
+Can be 'pca', or 'diffmap'. [default: diffmap]

-	-\\-approx-louvain-nclusters <number>
+	-\\-spectral-louvain-nclusters <number>
 		Number of clusters for Kmeans initialization. [default: 30]

-	-\\-approx-louvain-ninit <number>
+	-\\-spectral-louvain-ninit <number>
 		Number of Kmeans tries. [default: 20]

-	-\\-approx-louvain-resolution <resolution>.
+	-\\-spectral-louvain-resolution <resolution>.
 		Resolution parameter for louvain. [default: 1.3]

-	-\\-approx-louvain-affinity <affinity>
-		Affinity matrix to be used.
-Could be 'W' or 'W_diffmap'. [default: W]

-	-\\-approx-louvain-class-label <label>
+	-\\-spectral-louvain-class-label <label>
-		Approximated louvain label name in AnnData. [default: approx_louvain_labels]
+		Spectral-louvain label name in AnnData. [default: spectral_louvain_labels]

-	-\\-run-approximated-leiden
+	-\\-spectral-leiden
-		Run approximated leiden clustering algorithm.
+		Run spectral-leiden clustering algorithm.

-	-\\-approx-leiden-basis <basis>
+	-\\-spectral-leiden-basis <basis>
 		Basis used for KMeans clustering.
-Can be 'pca', 'rpca', or 'diffmap'. [default: diffmap]
+Can be 'pca', or 'diffmap'. [default: diffmap]

-	-\\-approx-leiden-nclusters <number>
+	-\\-spectral-leiden-nclusters <number>
 		Number of clusters for Kmeans initialization. [default: 30]

-	-\\-approx-leiden-ninit <number>
+	-\\-spectral-leiden-ninit <number>
 		Number of Kmeans tries. [default: 20]

-	-\\-approx-leiden-resolution <resolution>
+	-\\-spectral-leiden-resolution <resolution>
 		Resolution parameter for leiden. [default: 1.3]

-	-\\-approx-leiden-affinity <affinity>
-		Affinity matrix to be used.
-Could be 'W' or 'W_diffmap'. [default: W]

-	-\\-approx-leiden-class-label <label>
+	-\\-spectral-leiden-class-label <label>
-		Approximated leiden label name in AnnData. [default: approx_leiden_labels]
+		Spectral-leiden label name in AnnData. [default: spectral_leiden_labels]

-	-\\-run-tsne
+	-\\-tsne
 		Run multi-core t-SNE for visualization.

+	-\\-fitsne
+  		Run FIt-SNE for visualization.

 	-\\-tsne-perplexity <perplexity>
-		t-SNE's perplexity parameter. [default: 30]
+		t-SNE's perplexity parameter, used by both tSNE, FItSNE and net-tSNE. [default: 30]

-  	-\\-run-fitsne
-  		Run FIt-SNE for visualization.

-  	-\\-run-umap
+  	-\\-umap
   		Run umap for visualization.

 	-\\-umap-K <K>